Last Updated on December 14, 2022 by Angela Vaz

-When you realise this, it may be time to end the relationship and walk away.
+When you realize this, it may be time to end the relationship and walk away.

 Because being with someone who continuously lies to you or breaks your trust is only going to damage your mental well-being and self-worth.
 You deserve better, honestly.

-And there’s no going back to a person who doesn’t respect you treat you kindly.
+And there’s no going back to a person who doesn’t respect you and treat you kindly.

 So, treat yourself to some self-worth and rid yourself of this person.

 10. The friendship feels very one-sided to you

 You feel like you’re the only one that makes efforts to keep the friendship alive.

 If they don’t want you in your life, it may be time to take a step back and make friends with people that actually value you and want you in their lives.

 You both have grown apart.

 You just don’t keep in touch anymore and every time you try to set up a coffee date, your friend bails?
 There’s always an excuse.